What is Gilbert's syndrome?

 • The raised unconjugated bilirubin is diagnostic (serum levels almost always <103 μmol /L (6 mg/dL) and the rise in bilirubin can be provoked by prolonged fasting or IV nicotinic acids.

-• The reticulocyte count is normal, excluding haemolysis.
+• The reticulocyte count is normal, excluding hemolysis.

 Management: